benrgreene/Dialogr/README.md

 This instantiates a lightbox, with gallery mode enabled, for all images with the class `.gallery-image`;

-NOTE: only images should be passed to dialogr when setting the type to 'image'.
-I know, obvious, but I feel the need to say it. **Also, with type of image, the images are the triggers.**

 Here's an example of an HTML type lightbox:

 ```